 While you might be tempted to settle for these slower sync times (especially if the price tag is lower), there could be consequences for your business.

-Integration platform goes offline.
+The integration platform goes offline.

 Just like Magento or another endpoint system, your third-party integration platform can also go offline for various reasons.
 If your provider’s platform isn’t available, then you won’t be able to sync data between your systems, which leads to delays and data clean up.